• Skip to primary navigation

 Primary Sidebar

 Hi, I'm Aimee!
-I'm an elder millennial who wants to try everything!
+Welcome to my small corner of the internet.
+I'm an elder millennial mom who is juggling as many balls as possible and still trying to add more !
 My goal is to help you enjoy the balanced elder millennial life full of good food & drink, travel, financial security, and a comfortable home.
 I hope you'll follow along!

 More about me →